 Jennifer was appointed to CAAB in 2016.
 Her term is for three years.
 She has dedicated the last 16 years of her professional career to serving Fairfax families as an FCPS substitute teacher and as an advisor at Westfield High School.
 She received a Bachelor's degree in Social Work from Cornell University and a Master's degree in Social Work from Boston College Graduate School of Social Work.

 Daton was appointed to the Consumer Protection Commission in 2018.
 His term is for three years.
 Daton is an attorney and consumer advocate.
 He previously served in the Consumer Protection Division for the Office of the Maryland Attorney General as a case manager and legislative aide.
 Daton earned his Bachelor of Arts in Political Management from the University of Maryland, and his Juris Doctor degree from the University of Baltimore School of Law.
-Daton resides in Oak Hill with his wife and children.
+Daton resides in Oak Hill with his family.

 Eric was appointed to CJAB in 2016.
 His term is for three years.
 Eric is an attorney, and founded The NoVa Law Firm.
 He was recently appointed to be a Commissioner on the Fairfax County Ad Hoc Police Practices Review Commission by the Board of Supervisors.
 Eric received a Bachelor's degree in Political Science from the University of Arizona, and his Juris Doctorate from the University of Arizona, College of Law.